for consultants

 Can I publish under my own domain?

-Yes on the Pro and Business plans.
-The Free plan publishes on a `your-name.genlp.ai` subdomain, which is fine for early proofs.
+Yes — custom-domain publishing (with platform SSL included) is on the Pro plan.
+The Starter plan publishes on a `your-name.genlp.ai` subdomain, which is fine for early proofs, and the free tier lets you preview unlimited drafts before paying anything.
 Domain mapping takes about five minutes once you have access to your DNS provider.

 ten seconds of your time. ten minutes of ours.